CDCgov/phdi/containers/html-converter/description.md

 To build the Docker image for the HTML Insights app from source instead of downloading it from the PHDI repository follow these steps.
 1. Ensure that both [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/get-docker/) are installed.
 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.
-3. Navigate to `/phdi/containers/html-insights/`.
+3. Navigate to `/phdi/containers/html-converter/`.
-4. Run `docker build -t html-insights .`.
+4. Run `docker build -t html-converter .`.

 ### The API